BNP to seek initial bids for Egyptian retail arm sale - sources

-DUBAI, Aug 14 BNP Paribas will seek preliminary bids for its Egyptian retail banking business in the next two weeks, sources aware of the matter said on Tuesday, in a deal likely to generate over $400 million for the French lender.
+DUBAI BNP Paribas (BNPP.PA) will seek preliminary bids for its Egyptian retail banking business in the next two weeks, sources aware of the matter said on Tuesday, in a deal likely to generate over $400 million for the French lender.

 BNP wants to sell the Egyptian business to help shore up its capital base and quit non-core operations, banking sources told Reuters in June.